exwm/yt_clipper/readme.md

 **Q:** Decrease video playback speed by 0.25.
 If the speed falls to or below 0 it will cycle back to 1.

+### Frame Capturing Hotkeys

+**alt+Q:** Capture frame at current time of video at currently selected video quality/resolution.

+- Frame must be buffered and loaded.
+- Opens a pop-up window where captured frames are saved.
+  - **Download** and **Delete** buttons are provided above each captured frame.
+  - You may need to allow pop-ups from `youtube.com` in your browser settings.

+**alt+shift+Q** Trigger zipping of all captured frames for download.

 ### Save and Upload Hotkeys

 **S:** Save markers info to a `.json` file.